compolis/GABM/_sources/DEV_QUICKSTART.md.txt

 ## Overview
 This guide helps developers get started with GABM quickly.
 Please refer to the [Developer Guide](DEV_GUIDE.md) for details of how to contribute.

-In the rest of the document "you" means you as a GABM developer.

 Your choice of development environment is your own, but we recommend [Visual Studio Code](https://code.visualstudio.com/).